-In relation to driving industry improvement in reducing, or preventing, marine pollution from dFADs, WCPFC implemented two key CMMs: CMM 2017-04 (Conservation and Management Measure on Marine Pollution) (WCPFC, 2017a) and CMM 2021-01 (Conservation and Management Measure for Bigeye, Yellowfin, and Skipjack tuna in the Western and Central Pacific Ocean) (WCPFC, 2021).
+In relation to driving industry improvement in reducing, or preventing, marine pollution from dFADs, the WCPFC implemented two key CMMs: CMM 2017-04 (Conservation and Management Measure on Marine Pollution) [56] and CMM 2021-01 (Conservation and Management Measure for Bigeye, Yellowfin, and Skipjack tuna in the Western and Central Pacific Ocean) [31].

 The first CMM prohibits the discharge of any plastics.
-Although it excludes fishing gear, WCPFC members are encouraged to prohibit their vessels from discarding fishing gear (WCPFC, 2017a).
+Although it excludes fishing gear, WCPFC members are encouraged to prohibit their vessels from discarding fishing gear [56].
 Additionally, WCPFC members are encouraged to retrieve, or report the location, size and age of abandoned, lost or discarded fishing gear.
-The second CMM contains provisions regarding both nonentangling and biodegradable dFADs (WCPFC, 2021).
+The second CMM contains provisions regarding both Non-Entangling and Biodegradable dFADs [31].
 Specifically, to reduce the entanglement of sharks and sea turtles, under CMM 2021-01 WCPFC members are encouraged to limit the use of entangling materials, such as mesh netting.
 The provision to not use mesh netting will become mandatory as of January 1st 2024.
-Since January 2020, and until this measure becomes mandatory, dFADs are expected to comply with the low-entanglement risk designs.
-This means the use of mesh netting only if; i) the mesh size is <7 cm, or; ii) if netting is used in the appendages of a dFAD, the netting is rolled-up and secured as a bundle or "sausage" (WCPFC, 2018).
-Additionally, WCPFC members are encouraged to transition their vessels towards using natural and biodegradable materials (WCPFC, 2021).
+Since January 2020, and until this measure becomes mandatory, dFADs are expected to comply with the Low-Entanglement risk designs.
+This means the use of mesh netting only if; i) the mesh size is < 7 cm, or; ii) if netting is used in the appendages of a dFAD, the netting is rolled-up and secured as a bundle or "sausage" [38].
+Additionally, WCPFC members are encouraged to transition their vessels towards using natural and biodegradable materials [31].

-The design of most dFADs deployed over the last decade corresponds to high entanglement risk dFADs, as defined in Figure 3, with limited use of natural materials.
-The high reliance on synthetic materials and netting presents a challenge to transitioning to non-entangling and biodegradable dFADs.
+The design of most dFADs deployed over the last decade corresponds to high entanglement risk dFADs, as defined in Fig. 3, with limited use of natural materials.
+The high reliance on synthetic materials and netting presents a challenge to transitioning to Non-Entangling and Biodegradable dFADs.
 This likely relates to the types of materials that are readily available depending on the fleet and the different ports they use, as well as the current practice to recycle materials from purse seine activities (e.g., recycled purse seine nets, floats, ropes, salt bags etc.).
-Slight reductions in use of netting and the reduction in mesh size detected most recently might be an early indication of transition towards low-entanglement risk dFADs, influenced by the recent CMM.
-However, the use of fully non-entangling and biodegradable dFADs appears to be very limited so far.
+Slight reductions in use of netting and the reduction in mesh size detected most recently might be an early indication of transition towards Low-Entanglement risk dFADs, influenced by the recent CMM.
+However, the use of fully Non-Entangling and Biodegradable dFADs appears to be very limited so far.
 This may indicate that voluntary adoption of such dFADs is unlikely and/or that there are other barriers to uptake (i.e., logistics, costs, material availability, perceptions of effectiveness, etc.).

 A key factor influencing slow adoption of non-entangling and biodegradable designs is the need to move away from re-using readily available and low or no-cost materials (e.g., purse seine nets, corks, bamboos, salt bags) to new materials, often not available locally (biodegradable ropes or canvas, made of cotton, hemp or sisal).
 This transition will also imply a period where new designs need to be tested and may not initially work as effectively or for as long as conventional dFADs, leading to potential financial loss through lower catches or the need to re-deploy dFADs more often.
-Skipper awareness activities should therefore be promoted, through skipper workshops or training on biodegradable dFAD designs (Moreno et al., 2016; Murua et al., 2018), using examples of designs and materials used by other fleets and oceans (Moreno et al., 2023a).
+Skipper awareness activities should therefore be promoted, through skipper workshops or training on biodegradable dFAD designs [45,57], using examples of designs and materials used by other fleets and oceans [19].